 See complete chart, including cities six to 20, below:

 Cost of living

 |6||Corpus Christi, TX||$112,840||130||2.98||86||65.9|

-- 1. Median Salary: cities with the highest median annual salary, as reported by the Bureau of Labor Statistics
+- 1. Median salary: Cities with the highest median annual salaries, as reported by the Bureau of Labor Statistics.

-- Cost of Living: cities with the lowest cost of living, with data sourced from Sperling's Best Places COL Calculator
+- Cost of living (COL): Cities with the lowest costs of living, with data sourced from Sperling's Best Places COL Calculator.